kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 2. C library sees this and sends the appropriate message to the OS (sends `write()` syscall)
 3. C library then takes the returned value by the `write()` syscall and passes it back to the user program

 Think of the library as the middleman that can recognize certain code names or commands.
-When they hear a code from a potential buyer, they calls their supplier, tells them a code for a certain type of product, then delivers this back to the buyer.
+When they hear a keyword or command from a potential buyer, they call their supplier, tell them a code for a certain type of product, then delivers this back to the buyer.

+In our OS emulator:
+- C program -> emulated process with list of commands
+	- ex: 1 process with 100 lines of instructions
+- syscalls and its asso